adangert/JoustMania/README.md

 * In order to change between games, on any controller press the select button (located on the left side)
 * The colors of the controllers show which game is selected, for example, for FFA, all controllers will be white
 * Press start (located on the right side) on any controller to launch the selected game, a countdown until the game starts will begin!
-* In order to remove a controller from play press all four front buttons (currently does not work with random mode)
+* In order to remove a controller from play press all four front buttons

 Custom Music
 ---------------------------------